Dalhs-93/pandas-sql-employee-data/README.md

 python data_lineage_logging.py
 ```

-which creates a csv with the output data for each script.
+which creates a csv or log file with the output data for each script.

 ## Question 2